sanger/crawler/README.md

 The implementation of the current version can be found in [FilteredPositiveIdentifier](./crawler/filtered_positive_identifier.py), with the implementation of previous versions (if any) in the git history.

+#### Version 0 `v0`

+A sample is filtered positive if:

+* it has a positive RESULT

+This is the pre-"fit-to-pick" implementation, without any extra filtering on top of the RESULT=Positive requirement.

 #### Version 1 `v1`

 A sample is filtered positive if: